hbctraining/variant_analysis/lessons/file_formats_reference.md

 **Exercise**

-Using our knowledge of FLAGs in SAM files let's decode a few using the [tool on the Broad's Website](https://broadinstitute.github.io/picard/explain-flags.html).
+Using our knowledge of FLAGs in SAM files, let's decode a few using the [tool on the Broad's Website](https://broadinstitute.github.io/picard/explain-flags.html).

 **1.** An alignment has a FLAG of 115.
 What do we know about this read?

-**2.** What would be the FLAG for a read alignment for the first read in a pair-end read, where the first read was unmapped while the second read was mapped to the reverse strand?
+**2.** What would be the FLAG for a read alignment for the first read in a paired-end read, where the first read was unmapped, while the second read was mapped to the reverse strand?

 ---